anthonyneedles/QAZ/README.md

     │   └── openocd/
     │       └── .cfg for stlink/stm32f0x
     │
+    ├── CMSIS/
+    │   └── Cortex Microcontroller Software Interface Standard HAL │
     ├── hardware/
-    │   │
     │   ├── layers/
     │   │   └── .svg board layers
     │   │
     │   └── pcb/
-    │       └── Kicad project, BOM
+    │       └── Kicad projects, BOMs
     │
+    ├── scripts/
+    │   └── useful project scripts
+    │
     └── src/
         └── all source files
 ```

-The `bin/`, `dep/`, and `obj/` directories are not tracked, and get made when the
+The `bin/`, `dep/`, `log/`, and `obj/` directories are not tracked, and get made when the
 project is built.
 The files in these directories are removed when the project
 is cleaned.